-Composer and songwriter Jonathan Russ is dedicated to exploring the space between contemporary classical music, indie rock, and musical theater.
-His music has been heard at such diverse venues as Joe’s Pub, Barrington Stage Company, the Triad Theater, Manhattan School of Music, and the Juilliard School.
+Composer and songwriter Jonathan Russ is dedicated to exploring the space between contemporary classical music, indie rock, and musical theater, and to telling stories through music with and without text.
+His music has been performed throughout the American Northeast and in Italy.

-Jonathan is currently Composer-In-Residence with the American Chamber Ensemble, for whom he has written a number of pieces including a sonata for clarinetist Stanley Drucker.
-He was recently selected to participate in The Boston Conservatory’s Choral Composers’ Workshop with his piece Follies, and is the 2014 winner of the MA-ASTA Composition Competition for his piece for viola and piano House.
-Jonathan will be participating in the New Music On The Point Festival, Cortona Sessions, soundSCAPE Festival, and Atlantic Music Festival this summer.
+Jonathan is currently Composer-In-Residence with the American Chamber Ensemble, for whom he has written a number of pieces including a sonata for New York Philharmonic clarinetist Stanley Drucker.
+He has worked with the Ludovico Ensemble and members of the JACK Quartet and International Contemporary Ensemble, as well as mezzo-soprano Jennifer Beattie and pianists Amir Khosrowpour and Marilyn Lehman.
+Jonathan has participated in the New Music On The Point Festival, Cortona Sessions, and soundSCAPE Festival, and will be participating in the highSCORE Festival this summer.
+He is the 2014 winner of the MA-ASTA Composition Competition and a winner of the Boston Conservatory Choral Composers' Competition.
 Upcoming projects include an indie rock EP and an opera about a young man who never leaves his room.

 As a guitarist, Jonathan has performed in theater pits and rock clubs throughout New York and New England.
 He is a member of the folk-rock group Lucky Sons.

 A Long Island native, Jonathan holds a BA from Brown University in music and international relations and an MFA from NYU’s Tisch School of the Arts in musical theater writing.
-He has studied composition privately with Dalit Warshaw and is currently studying with Andy Vores at The Boston Conservatory, where he is pursuing a master’s in composition.
+He has studied composition privately with Dalit Warshaw and has had lessons with Ricardo Zohn-Muldoon, Marcela Pavia, Gabriela Lena Frank, Chester Biscardi, and Stevan Tickmayer.
+Jonathan is currently studying with Andy Vores at The Boston Conservatory, where he is pursuing a master’s in composition.
 He is a member of the Dramatists’ Guild.